 What are your certification requirements?

 All students submit two communication assignments to demonstrate their proficiency in reflective practice.
 Your trainer will provide feedback and guidance on each assignment.
-Each course has a series of online physiology exams to demonstrate your knowledge of both normal and abnormal conditions.
+Each course has a series of online physiology exams to demonstrate your knowledge of normal and abnormal conditions.
 These are open-book exams.

 Once you’ve worked with clients in your role, you’ll submit evaluations, completed by yourself, to outline your learning from the experience and how you will apply that to your future work.
 You don’t need to submit evaluations from clients or medical caregivers.
 We’re interested in the learning you took from the experience!
 Every student carries out a survey of resources in their local community.

-You will also reflect on readings or videos that provides a different perspective and consider bias and how evidence is presented.
+You will also reflect on readings or videos that provide a different perspective and consider bias and how evidence is presented.
 We do not require set books to read because of the comprehensive course materials you will have.

-You can compare our certification requirements on the Birth Doula course with other organizations:
+You can compare our certification requirements on the Birth Doula course with other organizations.

 Do I have to keep paying to recertify or for membership?